Lcm For 10 And 15

 Introduction: What is the Least Common Multiple?

 The least common multiple (LCM) of two or more integers is the smallest positive integer that is divisible by all the numbers.
-In simpler terms, it's the smallest number that contains all the numbers as factors.
+Which means in simpler terms, it's the smallest number that contains all the numbers as factors.
 Understanding LCM is crucial in various mathematical operations, from simplifying fractions to solving problems related to cycles and patterns.
 This article focuses specifically on finding the LCM of 10 and 15, but the methods discussed can be applied to any pair of integers.

 Method 1: Listing Multiples